Glossary

 How do I Know if this Regulation Applies to Me?

-The PUWER Regulations UK apply to every business in the United Kingdom that uses work equipment.
-Examples for businesses include:
+The PUWER Regulations apply to every business in the United Kingdom that uses work equipment.
+That covers a wide spread of workplaces:

 - Factories, workshops, and plants